hs950559/coryrylan.com/_posts/2016-04-02-introduction-to-angular-2-routing.md

 So our About template looks very similar to the App component template.
 Our about component has two child routes, `about/` and `about/item` These pull in two simple components that just display the rendered text above.
 Notice our route paths start at the root of the about component.
 The rendered URLs would be `/about/` and `/about/item`.
+Note remember to add our newly created components to the `declarations` in our `AppModule`.
 Lets now take a look at the updated route config.

 <pre class="language-javascript">
 <code>
 {% raw %}
-import { provideRouter, RouterConfig } from '@angular/router';
+import { RouterConfig } from '@angular/router';

 import { AboutComponent, AboutHomeComponent, AboutItemComponent } from 'app/about.component';
 import { HomeComponent } from 'app/home.component';